La Paz Department (El Salvador)

 La Paz ([la pas]) is a department of El Salvador in the south central area of the country.
 The capital is Zacatecoluca.
-La Paz has an area of 1,228 km2 and a population of more than 328,000.
+La Paz has an area of 1,228 km2.
 The department was created in 1852.
 There are various caves containing rock writing.
 The department has a church in Zacatecoluca where the Independence Hero Dr Jose Simeon Cañas y Villacorta was born.
 He was known as "The Liberator of the Slaves in Central America".
 In 1833, Anastasio Aquino, an indigenous person, proclaimed himself as "The Emperor of the Nonualcos".